Div16s/ONLINE-JUDGE/README.md

 - Secure Authentication: Users can register, login, and manage their profiles using JWT (JSON Web Token) for secure authentication, ensuring data integrity and preventing unauthorized access.
 - Profile Management: Users can edit their profiles, including uploading profile pictures using Cloudinary for cloud storage and efficient image management.

-### 3. Problem Set Page
+### 2. Problem Set Page

 - Explore all problems available on the platform at `/problems`.
-- View a list of problems along with their difficulty levels.
+- View a curated list of coding problems categorized by difficulty levels (easy, medium, hard).

-### 4. Problem Statement Page
+### 3. Problem Statement Page & Submission

 - Access the problem statement page for a specific problem at `/problemStatement/${problemId}`.
 - Read the problem description, constraints, and example test cases.
-- Code the problem and run/submit the solution.
+- Test the code with custom inputs and view the outputs immediately using input/output section.
+- Upon submission, the code is evaluated against predefined test cases, and users receive instant feedback (Accepted, Wrong Answer, etc.).
+- Comprehensive error messages and debugging information are provided to help users understand and fix issues in their code.

-### 5. Submissions Page
+### 4. Submissions Page

 - View all previous submissions at `/submissions`.
 - Each submission includes details such as language, code, submission date, and verdict.

-### 6. Online IDE
+### 5. Online IDE

 - Access the online Integrated Development Environment (IDE) at `/ide`.
-- Practice coding in a sandbox-like environment.
+- Practice coding in a sandbox-like environment, an integrated code editor supports writing and running code with real-time feedback on custom inputs.

-### 7. My Profile Page

-- View and update user details at `/myProfile`.
-- Access a personalized space for managing profile information.
+### 6. Secure and Scalable Code Execution Environment

+- Docker Integration: Code execution is managed within isolated Docker containers for security and resource management.
+- Multi-Language Support: The platform supports code execution in C, C++, and Python, with dedicated Docker containers for each language.
+- Docker-in-Docker Concept: The platform leverages the Docker-in-Docker (DinD) concept, allowing Docker containers to run inside main Docker container(backend application container).
+This ensures a secure, isolated, and scalable environment for executing user code.

 ## Supported Programming Languages